-The template MKR AIMA RFET shall be used to provide information on the outcome of the risk factor eligibility test (RFET) performed in accordance with Article 325be of Regulation (EU) No 575/20213 in conjunction with Commission Delegated Regulation (EU) 2022/2060.
+Institutions shall use the template MKR AIMA RFET to provide information on the outcome of the risk factor eligibility test (RFET) performed in accordance with Article 325be of Regulation (EU) No 575/20213, in conjunction with Commission Delegated Regulation (EU) 2022/2060.

-The information provided in this template shall reflect the results of the RFET with regard to both risk factors affecting the positions assigned to the non-IRT desks and risk factors affecting the positions assigned to the IRT desk.
+The information provided in this template shall reflect the results of the RFET with regard to risk factors affecting the positions assigned to both the non-IRT desks and the IRT desks.

 The information provided in this template shall reflect the results of the RFET that are taken into consideration in the calculation of AIMA as of the reference date.